For those new to the business of prepping, you can feel no small amount of intimidation from just how much info you need to learn just to have a clue!

 Should you cheap out on these things?
 I wouldn’t.
 They might save your life one day, you cannot afford for them not to work when you need them most.
 That being said, many good quality items can be had for modest prices today.

-With so many online reviews, blogs and videos on the web today, you can easily get a sense of the ones that give you the most bang for your buck.
+With so many online reviews, blogs, and videos, you can easily get a sense of the ones that give you the most bang for your buck.
 And if you’re patient enough to wait for discounts, you’re likely to get some pretty sweet deals!

 So, are you ready to get started putting together your survival packing list?
 You can print this PDF checklist and tick off each item as you get it.
 Oh, and don’t forget to pin this to your favorite Pinterest board for later!